WISE-Community/WISE-Tests/readme.md

     rake

-Currently tests are written in rspec.
+Currently tests are written in [RSpec](http://relishapp.com/rspec).

-Here's an example that uses the [Capaybara DSL](http://rubydoc.info/github/jnicklas/capybara/master/file/README.rdoc#The_DSL}) for interacting with WISE4 via selenium-webdriver:
+Here's an example that uses the [Capaybara DSL](http://rubydoc.info/github/jnicklas/capybara/master/file/README.rdoc#The_DSL}) for interacting with WISE4 via [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver):

     describe "Logging in as an admin" do